 Pro Tip: Never send emojis or stickers in the email, regardless of your connection or the nature of the email.

 If you’re addressing a large group, you can use ‘Dear Team’ or general words to cater to everyone as your salutation.
 If you are sending an email reply, use a salutation in the first reply.
 It is no longer necessary to use a salutation after the first reply.

 Here are some tips to keep in mind when you address your email to multiple recipients:

 It is always the right approach to use, Dear.
 In contrast, using Hi for formal purposes is considered impolite.
 When addressing a group, you can use “Hi, Hi All, Hi Team, Hi Everyone, etc.

 If you are writing a formal email, you should use formal greetings such as Dear Coworker, Dear Colleague, etc. This method is safer for addressing one or many people, as you will refer to them directly.

 The salutation is for all

 You may have three, four, or more recipients.
-It is okay to use Dear Mr Jon, Mr Doe, and Mr Smith for your recipients if they have the same specific content in the email.
-It will also depend on the level of formality of the occasion.

-If you are addressing multiple individuals, there may be instances when you cannot address them all at once.
+It is okay to use Dear Mr. Jon, Mr. Doe, and Mr. Smith for your recipients if they have the same specific content in the email.
+But, when you are addressing multiple individuals, it would be quite difficult for you to address them all at once.
 It is only feasible to fill up part of the page with the names of each individual you are addressing.
 It is possible to use a friend, team, colleague, or other replacement instead.

-For example, if you are addressing a team of developers, you will address them as a team.
-For example, you can address a formal letter to “Mr John and the team “.
+For example, if you are addressing a team of developers, you will address them as a Hello Team, or Hello Dev Team.
+For example, you can address a formal letter to “Mr. John and the team “.